 Just 20 years ago, 17 million animals a year were being killed in our nation’s animal shelters.
-Today, that number is estimated to be about 1.5 million annually.
+Today, that number is estimated to be around 733,000 annually.
 The decline is due to improved accessibility to and promotion of spay/neuter, resulting in a substantial decrease in the number of animals needing homes.
 More people are also adopting from shelters and rescue groups, rather than purchasing intentionally bred animals.
 Also important are the programs targeting spay/neuter for feral and free-roaming cats.
 These programs have contributed substantially to the decreased number of cats and kittens entering shelters.

 This remarkable grassroots movement is growing rapidly and the number of success stories just keeps mounting.
 Here are some examples from across the country to consider:

 - New Hampshire instituted a statewide spay/neuter program in 1994, resulting in the lowest statewide euthanasia rate in the country.